School Transport in Adverse Weather

 Early closure of schools

 Should weather conditions deteriorate significantly during the course of the school day, the head teacher or their deputy may decide to close the school to all pupils or to those who travel by school transport.
 In such circumstances, operators are required to provide the necessary vehicles to transport the pupils home at the earliest opportunity.

 Winter treatment of school transport routes

 Winter maintenance of school transport routes is primarily dependant upon the priority category of the various roads used.
 As school transport services travel on roads throughout Aberdeenshire, there is no guarantee that winter maintenance treatment will be possible in the case of individual school transport services.
 Priority 1 routes include A class roads and other busy roads linking communities.
 Gritting and snow clearing on all other roads can only commence once these primary routes have been treated.
-The A90 and A96 Trunk roads are maintained by Bear Scotland on behalf of Transport Scotland.
+The A90 and A96 Trunk roads are maintained by Amey on behalf of Transport Scotland.

 Whilst double-deck vehicles are ordinarily no more susceptible to adverse weather conditions than other categories of school transport vehicles, forecast or actual high winds may necessitate the withdrawal from service of such vehicles and the substitution of one or more single deck vehicles.
 Again the prime responsibility for such decisions lies with the operator.